AntiPwr/AntiPwr.github.io/root/wiki/Nesa.md

 ### Usakan Etymology

-The term "Nesa" itself has Usakan origins, emerging from early Dweller communities' attempts to classify the divine beings they encountered.
+The term "Nesa" itself has Usakan origins, emerging from early High Dweller communities' attempts to classify the divine beings they encountered.
 The word derives from the ancient Usakan root "nes-" meaning "to speak from beyond" or "voice that crosses boundaries."

 This linguistic connection highlights the historical significance of [[Usaka]] as one of the earliest regions to develop sophisticated theological frameworks for understanding these entities.
 To this day, Usakan theologians—particularly those based in [[Hypri]]—maintain some of the most comprehensive records of Nesa manifestations and behaviors.